jt-ito/MMP-Renamer/README.md

 | **Hide selected** | Mark items as hidden (won't appear in future scans) |
 | **Rescan selected** | Force metadata refresh for selected items |

-**Selection persistence**: Selections survive rescansâ€”useful workflow is to select items, rescan them with fresh metadata, then immediately approve the updated results.
+**Selection persistence**: Selections survive rescans—useful workflow is to select items, rescan them with fresh metadata, then immediately approve the updated results.

 ### Unapproving Items

 If you need to undo a rename:

-1. Go to **Settings â†’ Metadata & File Paths**
+1. Go to **Settings → Metadata & File Paths**
 2. Under **Unapprove recent applied items**, choose count (Last 1, 5, 10, 20, or All)
 3. Click **Unapprove**